Sion, Switzerland: Airshows

 Public Airshows have been held at the airfield of Sion.
 Aerobatic teams such as the Frecce Tricolori from Italy and the Patrouille de France have performed there.

 Sport

 The football club FC Sion plays in the Swiss Super League.
 Their stadium is the Stade Tourbillon.

 HCV Sion is the city's main Ice hockey team.
 They play in the Swiss Premiere League, the third tier of Swiss hockey.
 Their arena is the Ancien Stand which has a seating capacity of 1,200.

-The 1 May 2021, Alaia Bay surfing wave pool made by Wavegarden opened in Sion.
+On 1 May 2021, the Alaia Bay surfing wave pool made by Wavegarden opened in Sion.
 It is the first surf pool open to the public in mainland Europe.

+Sion has never previously hosted the Olympics but bid for the Olympics in 1976, 2002, 2006 and 2026.

 Media

 Sion is host to a number of newspapers, television and radio stations: